GIXLabs/SAndC/Lab7/README.md

    ![PPG on hand](assets/ppg_hand.svg)

-1. In Arduino IDE, go to 'Tools-Serial Plotter', if everything is set correctly, you should see similar plots as the following figure and a yellow LED on your Arduino blinking on your heartbeat.
+1. In Thonny IDE, go to 'View-->Plotter', if everything is set correctly, you should see similar plots as the following figure and a blue LED on your ESP32 blinking on your heartbeat.
 Make sure the baud rate is **57600**.
 If you see that signal reaches the upper limit 1000 or the peak is not obvious, you may need to adjust the pressure applied on the sensor.

    ![Serial Plotter Example](assets/serial_plotter_ex.png)